Drum major (marching band): History

 The drum major was also given duties in the battalion at several points in history, which included the administering of military justice (flogging) to any member of the battalion, and collecting the battalion's post.

-In addition to the duties above, the British Army also included a royal appointment of Drum Major General, whose duties included inspecting all other Field Music as well as (per The Drummer's Handbook) granting drummers licenses without which, one would not be recognized as a drummer.
+In addition to the duties above, the British Army also included a royal appointment of drum major general, whose duties included inspecting all other field music as well as (per The Drummer's Handbook) granting drummers licenses without which, one would not be recognized as a drummer.
 This position faded in the 18th century.

 Roles

 Conductor

 Drum majors are responsible for knowing the music of the ensemble and conducting it appropriately.
 While also knowing the tempo the drum major has to know what specific pattern he or she needs to perform in order to accommodate physical stamina or musical style.

-Patterns

-Drum majors may each have a different style of conducting.
-Some may be smoother, but others are more rigid.
-The most commonly used pattern is called the "Down-in-out-up" pattern.
-The pattern is shown by the first beat being straight down and normal.
-The second beat goes down then after the focal point it goes in a 45 degree angle to the inside.
-The third beat is when the arm is coming back from the angle to the focal point at the angle and hits the point and goes to the outside at the same 45 degree angle.
-The last beat, fourth, goes from the outside angle back to the focal point.
-Then the process repeats.
-It is typical for drum majors to use smaller, simpler patterns to accommodate faster tempos for endurance and clarity, emphasizing beats 1 and 3 and minimizing beats 2 and 4.

-Controlling tempo

-What is "appropriate" conducting has evolved over the decades.
-During the 1970s and prior it was not uncommon for a stationary drum major to do a high-lift mark time on the podium for an audible and visual tempo; with the arrival of increasingly higher drum major platforms and thus greater visibility this has become both dangerous and unnecessary.
 Current drum majors use a variety of conducting patterns and styles that suit the needs of their respective marching bands and/or drum corps.
+The most commonly used pattern is called the "down-in-out-up" pattern.
+During the 1970s and prior it was not uncommon for a stationary drum major to do a high-lift mark time on the podium for an audible and visual tempo; with the arrival of increasingly higher drum major platforms and thus greater visibility this has become both dangerous and unnecessary and has become obsolete.